-On November 4, 2016, Denison also purchased the Coppin Lake Property from AREVA Resources Canada Inc. and UEX Corporation for cash payments of \$35,000 and a 1.5% net smelter royalty.
+On November 4, 2016, Denison also purchased the Coppin Lake Property from AREVA Resources Canada Inc. (now Orano Canada Inc.) and UEX Corporation for cash payments of \$35,000 and a 1.5% net smelter royalty.
 Under the terms of the Hook-Carter agreement, Denison and ALX have elected to have these ten claims form part of the Hook-Carter Property and ALX's interest in these claims will be the same as its interest in the Hook-Carter Property.